-Bloomington, Indiana — April 4, 2016 — April is celebrated nationwide as Donate Life Month.
-Braylin Soon’s friends, family members, and likely every student and teacher at David Douglas High School will be promoting organ donor awareness throughout the month as a way to thank the family who selflessly donated their child’s liver and saved Braylin’s life.
+April 2, 2018 – April is celebrated nationwide as Donate Life Month.
+Katelyn Strube-Bohaty’s friends, family members, and likely half of the residents of Claflin, Kansas, will be promoting organ donor awareness throughout the month as a way to thank the registered organ donor’s family who selflessly donated the lungs that saved Katelyn’s life nearly two years ago.

 Nationwide, April is the month that is dedicated to raising awareness about the need for registered organ donors.
-Many COTA families are waiting for the life-saving call the Soon family received almost two years ago.
+Many COTA families are waiting for the life-saving call Katelyn and her family received.
 Please go to donatelife.net and register to be an organ donor in your state.
-Every day 22 people die waiting for an organ transplant here in the United States.
+Every day 20 people die waiting for an organ transplant here in the United States.
 One organ donor can save eight lives.